Canucks beat Blackhawks to snap seven-game losing skid

 Schmaltz picked up his 21st of the season when he got a piece of Brent Seabrook's big slap shot from the right circle at 8:02 of the first, tying it at 1.
 The Canucks took over from there.

-Sedin made it 2-1 when he jumped on a rebound and knocked it by Berube with 2:18 left in th38336606e first.
+Sedin made it 2-1 when he jumped on a rebound and knocked it by Berube with 2:18 left in the first.
 It was Sedin's first goal since Nov.
 14 and just his third of the season.

 Horvat scored on a rush in the second, and Edler chased Berube when he sent a long slap shot under the goaltender's left arm 9:38 into the period.
 Edler, a 6-foot-3 defenceman, had just three goals this season coming into the game.